On this page:

 - Choose the purchase option for required textbooks.
 If the school mandates rentals, we will adjust for you.

-- At the checkout choose Vouchers/CCP/Ch 31 for your payment option.
+- At checkout, choose Account—High School Name for your payment option.

 - Click Continue to place your order.